-(v) Alteration of the Post-IPO Share Option Scheme
+(v) Alteration of the Post-[•] Share Option Scheme

-The Post-IPO Share Option Scheme may be altered in any respect by resolution of the Board except that the provisions of the scheme as to:
+The Post-[•] Share Option Scheme may be altered in any respect by resolution of the Board except that the provisions of the scheme as to:

-- (i) the preamble; - (ii) the definitions of Eligible Participant, grantee and Option Period in the Post-IPO Share Option Scheme; - (iii) the provisions which are referred to in paragraphs (b) to (i), (k) to (n), (p) to (u) and in this paragraph;
+- (i) the preamble; - (ii) the definitions of Eligible Participant, grantee and Option Period in the Post-[●] Share Option Scheme; - (iii) the provisions which are referred to in paragraphs (b) to (i), (k) to (n), (p) to (u) and in this paragraph;

 shall not be altered to the advantage of grantees or prospective grantees except with the prior sanction of a resolution of our Company in general meeting.
-However, no such alteration shall operate to affect adversely the terms of issue of any option granted or agreed to be granted prior to such alteration except with the consent or sanction of grantees holding options in respect of not less than the majority in nominal value of all Shares to be issued upon the exercise of all outstanding and unexercised Entitlements granted under the Post-IPO Share Option Scheme.
+However, no such alteration shall operate to affect adversely the terms of issue of any option granted or agreed to be granted prior to such alteration except with the consent or sanction of grantees holding options in respect of not less than the majority in nominal value of all Shares to be issued upon the exercise of all outstanding and unexercised Entitlements granted under the Post-[•] Share Option Scheme.

-Any alterations to the terms and conditions of the Post-IPO Share Option Scheme which are of a material nature, and any change to the terms of any options granted, shall be subject to the approval of the Shareholders of the Company in general meeting and, where required under the Listing Rules, the Stock Exchange.
-The Board shall procure that all the requirements of the Listing Rules relating to sending a circular to Shareholders are complied with and all connected persons of our Company shall abstain from voting in favor of the resolution at such general meeting.
-Unless the grantee of the relevant option is a substantial shareholder or an Independent Non-executive Director of our Company, this requirement shall not affect any alterations that take effect automatically under the existing terms of the Post-IPO Share Option Scheme.
+Any alterations to the terms and conditions of the Post- $[\bullet]$ Share Option Scheme which are of a material nature, and any change to the terms of any options granted, shall be subject to the approval of the Shareholders of the Company in general meeting.
+Unless the grantee of the relevant option is a $[\bullet]$ or an Independent Non-executive Director of our Company, this requirement shall not affect any alterations that take effect automatically under the existing terms of the Post- $[\bullet]$ Share Option Scheme.

-The powers and authority of the Board in relation to the alteration of any terms of the Post-IPO Share Option Scheme shall not be changed except with prior sanction of a resolution of the Company in general meeting.
+The powers and authority of the Board in relation to the alteration of any terms of the Post-[•] Share Option Scheme shall not be changed except with prior sanction of a resolution of the Company in general meeting.